Shresht7/Recorder/README.md

-# Screen-Recorder
+# Recorder
 -----------------

-A simple screen-recorder powered by the web!
+A simple recorder powered by web-technologies!

 ![screenshot](screenshot.png)